 Yes you are correct, but there’s different ways you can execute this formula, a good and bad way.
 I’ll show you examples of both as we progress, but first, here’s the most important way I can explain this:

 Google values in both the SEO and PPC world high value websites that offer great content, that’s core knowledge to anyone who understands how to get high rankings in Google and low costs for ads in adwords.

-Great content means people who read it, enjoy it, stick around, share it, comment on it and do things that indicate their interest in being on it and usually there is a lot of content, we’re talking 1,000’s of words.
+Great high quality content means people who read it, enjoy it, stick around, share it, comment on it and do things that indicate their interest in being on it and usually there is a lot of content, we’re talking 1,000’s of words.

 A BP however is generally a type of page (single or multiple articles) where great content is generally not written up and it’s main goal is to get visitors over to another page, and that is generally one that sells them things through affiliate links.